If you are wondering how to set up an under-construction page on your WordPress website or blog, then you have arrived at the right place.

 People often confuse between the two.

 You should display a coming soon page when your site is about to be launched.
 It has several benefits than showing a parked domain page.
+HTTP status code for such a page is 200 (OK).

 Fortunately, most of these plugins allow you to select either of these modes in addition to offering several other features.